Hebrews 9

 Καὶ διὰ τοῦτο, διαθήκης καινῆς μεσίτης ἐστίν, ὅπως, θανάτου γενομένου, εἰς ἀπολύτρωσιν τῶν ἐπὶ τῇ πρώτῃ διαθήκῃ παραβάσεων, τὴν ἐπαγγελίαν λάβωσιν οἱ κεκλημένοι, τῆς αἰωνίου κληρονομίας.

-And on account of this, He is the mediator of a new covenant so that becoming dead, to the redemption of the transgressions against the first covenant.
+And on account of this, He is the mediator of a new covenant so that becoming dead, for the redemption of the transgressions against the first covenant, those having been called might receive the promise of the eternal inheritance.

 Comments: